 Read the article below and refer to pages 106-139 in your My World History: Early Ages textbook and complete: Fertile Crescent WS.doc (homework)

 Humans lived as nomads for tens of thousands of years before slowly settling down in various parts of the world.
 Nomads are people who have no permanent home and travel in search of food and safety.
 The nomads would temporary camp in an area for a few weeks or months.
 A typical nomadic group might include an extended family of about ten adults and their children.
 The men would hunt animals while the women would gather fruit, grains, seeds and nuts.
 When the nomads exhausted the land, they moved to a new area.
 Civilization developed slowly in different parts of the world.
 People began to settle in areas with abundant natural resources.

 For thousands of years, people have given up their nomadic lifestyles to settle in a part of the world archaeologists later called the Fertile Crescent.
 The Fertile Crescent is a boomerang -shaped region that extends from the eastern shore of the Mediterranean Sea to the Persian Gulf.
 The Fertile Crescent is a rich food-growing area in a part of the world where most of the land is too dry for farming.

 Fertile Crescent Resources:

-- Fertile Crescent WS.doc (homework)
+- Fertile Crescent WS.doc (classwork or homework)